pooranc/Lazy_PhoneDialer/readme.md

 Laziest Way to dial a n-digit number on a standard push button telephone.

 List of requirements :
--Standard Telephone button layout, so Assumptions digit “1” at a position (0,0) likewise;
+- Standard Telephone button layout, so Assumptions digit “1” at a position (0,0) likewise;

 * *
 """